Getting started with WebStorm

 In the Project tool window, select the folder where you want to create a new file and press Alt+Insert.

 Alternatively, choosefrom the context menu of the selection and then choose the file type from the list:

 Get familiar with the WebStorm user interface

 The WebStorm window consists of the Editor where you read, create, and modify your code, menus and toolbars, a navigation bar, a status bar, and a number of WebStorm tool windows.
 These secondary windows are attached to the bottom and to the sides of your workspace and let you debug your code, run tests, interact with your version control system, and so on.

 You can organize the layout of WebStorm as you like.
 For example, if you want to focus on writing your code, try the Distraction Free Mode.
 It removes all toolbars, tool windows, and editor tabs, so you have more free space.
 To switch to this mode, choose from the main menu.

-An alternative to the Distraction Free Mode may be hiding all tool windows by pressing Ctrl+Shift+F12.
+An alternative to the Distraction Free Mode may be hiding all tool windows by pressing Control+Shift+F12.
 You can restore the layout to its default by pressing this shortcut once again.

 When the tool windows are hidden, you can access any of them via a shortcut - the input focus moves to the tool window and you can use any keyboard command in its context.
 To get back to the editor, just press Escape.
 When a tool window is visible, pressing its shortcut just brings the focus to it.

 In most tool windows and popups, WebStorm supports speed search which lets you filter a list or navigate to a particular item by using a search query.

 Find your way through